13 Ways You’re Washing Your Face Wrong

 You rub too vigorously

-You don’t need to scrub aggressively to get rid of impurities on your skin—gently rubbing it in will do the trick without being too rough on your skin.
+You don’t need to scrub aggressively to get rid of impurities on your skin.
+Gently rubbing your cleanser in will do the trick without being too rough on your skin.
 “You don’t want to scrub it off—that’s a myth,” Dr. Green says.
 “With the right cleanser, you shouldn’t have to scrub hard.”

 You wait to moisturize

 The best time to apply creams and serums is right after you’re done washing your face, so don’t wait to put them on.
 “Your face is the cleanest it’ll be, and you’re locking in the hydration from the water,” Dr. Gohara says.
 The exception?
 Acne products.
 “Acne medications can be irritating when applied on wet skin,” Lee says.
-“Wait until it’s dry, because you don’t want to absorb as much of the acne medication right away.”
-You can also try these home remedies for acne.
+“Wait until it’s dry because you don’t want to absorb as much of the acne medication right away.”

 You let products build up